 But what about the things that you used to buy at the store, but you now ship to your house?
 There is a marginal increase in the emissions from these items due to the additional shipping.
 I don’t have the magic formula here, but I know that this is something that is going to be studied and reported on as we get more information.
 While we are one pace to save ~2 tonnes of carbon emissions by working from home instead of commuting, we have also added ~1 tonne of direct emissions plus some unknown amount of indirect emissions due to COVID.
 At this point in the year, it looks like my “COVID Bump” will be enough to greatly reduce my COVID emissions savings due to driving less.
 Not the news that I wanted to hear, but a good data point to have.
 I’m interested to see how the rest of the year shakes out.
 Stay tuned.

-If you are keeping track of your emissions or if you have a good COVID Bump story, I’d love to hear from you!
+If you are keeping track of your emissions and carbon offsets or if you have a good COVID Bump story, I’d love to hear from you!

 Share your carbon footprint journey on social media.
 Tag us on Facebook https://www.facebook.com/goodenergysolutions and hashtag #CarbonFootprint.